Iota-School/nonvisual_data_science/talking_to_your_data/sections/dataframe_fundamentals.md

 df.info()
 ```

 The `info()` method prints out a summary of the dataframe that will let you know the length of each column, it's name, and its data type.
-If you're using a screen reader, this is probably too much information to want to parse, but it's a commonly used method to get an overview of a data set.
+If you're using a screen reader, this is probably too much information to want to parse, but it's a commonly used method to get an overview of a dataset.